SecureSECO/SearchSECOController/README.md

 Open the solution and simply build the project.
 When the terminal is started up, you need to only pass the command + flags, without the preceding `searchseco`.

 # Usage
-After building you can set a (GitHub) personal access token in `./build/cfg/config.txt`.
+After building you can set a name for the worker node and a (GitHub) personal access token in `./build/cfg/config.txt`.
 For info on creating this token click [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 The token needs no permissions (see step 7 of guide) so it will not be able to interact with your personal GitHub account in any way.
 Without providing a token, the program will not be able to use the SearchSECOCrawler (making it impossible to crawl repositories or upload projects).

 After building the program, it can be called using the following syntax:
 ```